Rootmeta/rootmeta/README.md

 The signature code is in the frontend project, path to /meta_community/assets/js/index.js.

-The Verify code is in the backend project, path to /meta_CommunityServer/src/com/meta/community/handler/AccountHandler.java.
+The verify code is in the backend project, path to /meta_CommunityServer/src/com/meta/community/handler/AccountHandler.java.

+Any doubt? be free to contact us.

 <!--